guanhuankang/ECCV24PoseSOR/README.md

 | PoseSOR-w/o-Pose-Knowledge (ID2) | ASSR    | [checkpoint](https://drive.google.com/file/d/1s8_xun_88sn8PfKS0S5Ko54BM0bYmC3G/view?usp=sharing) | 0.665  | 0.856 | 7.70 |

 ### Training & Inference
+We provide our training & inference details in `assets/model_cards`, where you can also find our results in coco format.
+We provide the computation friendly configuration as follows:

 For training (computation friendly configuration):
 ```shell
 ## download pretrained weights from model cards above. and put it into "assets/pretrained/swin_large_patch4_window12_384_22k.pth"